 We have gathered the definitions of common lawn care terms, from acidic soil to Zoysiagrass.
 And we promise that this glossary will be more interesting than watching grass grow.

 Also known as “sour soil,” acidic soil is soil with a pH of less than 7.
 Its opposite is alkaline soil, which has a pH greater than 7.
 Soil pH ranges from 0 to 14, and most plants like soil somewhere near the neutral mark of 7.
 Acidic soil is good for some plants and bad for others.
-Most grass varieties prefer slightly acidic soil, at 6.2 to 6.9
+Most grass varieties prefer slightly acidic soil, with a pH reading of 6.2 to 6.9.

 Also known as “sweet soil,” alkaline soil is soil with a pH of greater than 7.
 Its opposite is acidic soil, which has a pH of less than 7.
 Soil pH ranges from 0 to 14, and most plants like soil somewhere near the neutral mark of 7.
 Alkaline soil is good for some plants and bad for others.
 Most grass varieties prefer slightly acidic soil.

 Annual grasses are varieties of grass that complete their life cycle in one year and then die.
 Annual grasses such as ryegrass are often used by consumers to fill in bald patches on a lawn while slower-growing perennial plants take root.

 This perennial, warm-season variety of grass is native to South America.
 It is extensively planted as a cow or horse pasture, though it is planted in some areas of the deep South and Southern California areas as a lawn due to its tolerance for heat and drought.
 It likes full sunlight and low pH soils and spreads by short, stout stolons.
 Easily recognizable because it produces slender spikelets topped by V-shaped racemes.

 The carpet-like areas covered by bentgrass have made it ideal for golf course greens in cool-season climates, but it is also sold as seed or sod for lawns.
 It spreads by above-ground runners (stolons).
 The three main varieties are Creeping, Velvet, and Colonial, with the Creeping Bent more commonly sold for lawns.